-Our work has been commissioned by numerous organisations; we have undertaken over 200 projects to date and published over 75 reports.
-We have worked with partners in Bangladesh, Brazil, China, Cambodia, Ethiopia, Ghana, India, Kenya, Malawi, Nepal, Pakistan, Sierra Leone, South Africa, Tanzania, Uganda, Vietnam and Zambia, to name but some.
+Our work has been commissioned by over 50 organisations; we have undertaken over 250 projects to date and published over 100 reports.
+We have worked with partners in Bangladesh, Brazil, China, Cambodia, Ethiopia, Ghana, India, Kenya, Malawi, Nepal, Pakistan, Sierra Leone, South Africa, Tanzania, Uganda, Vietnam and Zambia, to name some.

 Our reports are used in NGO advocacy/campaign strategies and are widely covered in the national and international media.
 Moreover, we have achieved notable political successes: